tylertitsworth/5th-age-srd/Classes/Wizard.md

 ### Sheltered Apprentice

 Intelligence-based skill checks are one step easier (-5) for you.
 This includes checks about niche academics and esoteric lore, but also arcane knowledge and skill checks required for ritual casting.
-Once per day, you can perform a stunt to remember an otherwise useless fact from an obscure tome you’ve read.
+Once per full recovery, you can perform a stunt to remember an otherwise useless fact from an obscure tome you’ve read.
 This is allows you to automatically succeed on what would otherwise be a ridiculously hard task.
 The GM should encourage the player to make up pieces of lore for the game world with this talent.

 However, you also choose one ability score where all skill checks are one step more difficult.
 You’re either frail (Strength), clumsy (Dexterity), sickly (Constitution), lacking in empathy (Wisdom) or socially awkward (Charisma).